 Hydrated skin appears plumper, softer, and more radiant.

-Your face touches your pillow and towel daily — and these surfaces can harbor:
+Your face touches your pillow and towel daily.
+These surfaces can harbor:

 - Sweat